cheretbe/notes/wireguard.md

 # LAN router
 echo 1 > /proc/sys/net/ipv4/ip_forward
 iptables --table nat --append POSTROUTING -s 192.168.101.0/24 --out-interface wg-hub -j MASQUERADE

+# Generate a pre-shared key
+wg genkey
+# Wireguard preshared key needs to be a 256bit (32 byte) base64 encoded value
+# So alternative ways of generating it could be:
+# 1. Use Openssl to generate a random 32 byte password
+openssl rand 32 | base64
+# 2. Create a 31 character password and base64 encode it
+echo Thisisthepassword31characterslo | base64
 ```

 Routing table example (for PBR)